medunivienna-IFI-immunobiology/2025_Rica-Waldherr-Miyakoda_HDAC1-CD8Tcells-chronicLCMV/README.md

 #### Peak calling with MACS3 for RUNX3 with IgG as control and for HDAC1 with HDAC1-cKO as control:
 <pre> # code used to run MACS3
-  callpeak -t [sample].merged.sorted.bam -c [sample]-[IgG or KO-HDAC1].merged.sorted.bam -g mm -f BAMPE --keep-dup all --max-gap 250 --min-length 250 --outdir ./results/macs3callpeak -n [sample] </pre>
+  macs3 callpeak -t [sample].merged.sorted.bam -c [sample]-[IgG or KO-HDAC1].merged.sorted.bam -g mm -f BAMPE --keep-dup all --max-gap 250 --min-length 250 --outdir ./results/macs3callpeak -n [basename] </pre>

 Output files: narrowPeak files containing locations of called peaks (submitted to GEO)